Particular/docs.particular.net/samples/msmq/msmqtosqlrelay/sample.md

 ## NativeMsmqToSql

-`NativeMsmqToSql` is a program that reads messages from a queue using native Messaging MSMQ API and uses SqlClient API to write information in the corresponding SQL table for the `SqlRelay` endpoint.
+`NativeMsmqToSql` is a program that reads messages from a queue using native Messaging MSMQ API and uses the SqlClient API to write information in the corresponding SQL table for the `SqlRelay` endpoint.

-Since this is not an NServiceBus endpoint, create the required transactional queue named `MsmqToSqlRelay`.
+Since this is not an NServiceBus endpoint, the required transactional queue named `MsmqToSqlRelay` must be created manually.

 ### How does it work